pip-services/pip-services-docs/content/en/golang/commons/reflect/object_writer.md

 > (c *TObjectWriter) SetProperties(obj interface{}, values map[string]interface{})

-- **obj**: interface{} - an object to write properties to.
+- **obj**: interface{} - object to write properties to.
-- **values**: map[string]interface{} - a map, containing property names and their values.
+- **values**: map[string]interface{} - map, containing property names and their values.

 #### SetProperty
-Sets value of object property specified by its name.
+Sets value of an object property specified by its name.

 The object can be a user defined object, map or array.
-The property name correspondently must be object property, map key or array index.
+The property name correspondently must be an object property, map key or array index.

 If the property does not exist or introspection fails